momenifi/methodHub/academic_mobility_propensity_score/readme_tutorial.md

 ## Step-wise Guide

-To utilize the propensity score matching technique for assessing the impact of academic mobility on research productivity and collaboration indicators, follow these steps:
+To utilize the propensity score matching technique for assessing the impact of academic mobility on research productivity, received citations, and collaboration indicators, follow these steps:

 ### 1. Download Files:
    - Download the following files into a single folder: